chhawari-alt/whatsapp-message/README.md

 Definitely, you can by using a library called pywhatkit.
 We can schedule messages to send to any of our contacts or to a group.

-You can refer to our YouTube video to see a working tutorial for a better understanding and a step-by-step guide of the same.

 ## Requirements
 Open up a terminal and run the following command.